A summary of Ocean Networks Canada’s maintenance expedition in the northeast Pacific: Wiring the Abyss, Leg 2, 6-26 June 2017.

 Along with the usual water and biological sampling, a temperature probe inserted into the hydrothermal vents at Endeavour measured over 326 degrees Celsius.

 A multi-beam survey of Clayoquot Canyon provided the first high resolution map of this submarine canyon (Figure 8).
 This detailed outline of the deep sea contours provide valuable data for Fisheries and Oceans Canada’s glider program and Natural Resources Canada’s assessment of slope stability.

 During the final few days of the expedition, the E/V Nautilus and ONC crew (Figure 9) enjoyed balmier weather in the Salish Sea while maintaining and upgrading the inshore infrastructure, including new instrument platforms at Saanich Inlet and in the Strait of Georgia.

 With 95% of the planned maintenance work complete, marine biologist and post-doctoral fellow Jackson Chu came aboard to complete his 14th low oxygen transect in Saanich Inlet.
 On the last day E/V Nautilus spent a few hours exploring the ancient glass sponge reefs off Galiano Island.
 Glass sponge reefs in Hecate Strait were recently designated a marine protected area.
-Read a summary of the fascinating social media commentary on these remarkable living fossils provided by marine biologists Jackson Chu, Sally Leys and others.

 As a grande finale treat following days of stormy weather, the crew enjoyed a spectacular sunset (Figure 10) as E/V Nautilus returned to its berth at the Institute of Ocean Sciences in North Saanich.